333Nikita333/Phonebook/README.md

 # Phonebook React App

 Phonebook is a React application for managing a private collection of contacts.
 It allows users to perform operations such as creating, deleting, and editing contacts.
-The backend API supporting the app is documented [here](https://connections-api.herokuapp.com/docs).
+The backend API supporting the app is documented here - [DOCUMENTATION](https://connections-api.herokuapp.com/docs).
 It provides all the necessary operations on the contact collection, including search by contact name.
 The backend also handles user registration and login using JWT (JSON Web Tokens).

 ## Table of Contents